 Several troubleshooter messages are used to indicate errors and conditions associated with forcing lines and interrupts.
 Forcing lines are those lines which, when made active, force the microprocessor into some specific action.
-Forcing lines for the 8080 are RESET, HOLD and READY.
-Pulling HOLD high or READY low could cause the pod to stop and timeout.
+Forcing lines for the Z80 are BUSRQ, WAIT, and RESET.
+Pulling BUSRQ or WAIT low could cause the pod to stop and timeout.
 Note that these two lines can be disabled during troubleshooter setup procedures.
-If the RESET line is pulled high, the pod reports such a condition to the troubleshooter, but pod operation is unaffected.
-The interrupt line for the 8080 is the INT line.
+If the RESET line is pulled low, the pod reports such a condition to the troubleshooter, but pod operation is unaffected.